 In turn, the UIFAND is entitled to draw up and publish annual reports and statistics to assess the effectiveness of the Andorran system for the prevention of money laundering and terrorism financing.
-Additionally, Andorra is periodically subject to the assessments of the Council of Europe, carried out by MONEYVAL.
+Andorra is also periodically subject to the assessments of the Council of Europe, carried out by MONEYVAL.